This trope was typed before a live studio audience.

 - On Just a Minute, Nicholas Parsons sometimes leaves difficult decisions up to the audience by having them cheer in favor of one panellist and boo in favor of the other.
 (At other times they've been known to spontaneously boo when someone challenges "unchivalrously" or interrupts a good story, and are usually asked, "Do you not know how this game works?")

 - The Monty Python's Flying Circus Undertaker Sketch was only allowed to be aired under the stipulation that the audience had to boo the sketch.
-The Pythons, in typical fashion, turned it Up to Eleven and had the audience boo half the lines (with quite a lot of laughter mixed in) and ended the sketch with the audience storming the stage, to have the episode's Brick Joke about the Queen watching: everyone suddenly stops instantly and stands stiffly at attention while "God Save the Queen" is playing.
+The Pythons, in typical fashion, had the audience boo half the lines (with quite a lot of laughter mixed in) and ended the sketch with the audience storming the stage, to have the episode's Brick Joke about the Queen watching: everyone suddenly stops instantly and stands stiffly at attention while "God Save the Queen" is playing.

 - Something similar happens in-universe on The Young Ones, when Rick technically wins University Challenge for Scumbag College, answering the last question ("Who's been tampering with my question cards?") honestly and correctly ("It was me!").
 The outraged audience of Footlights College supporters start booing and throwing teddy bears onto the quiz show's stage.